Category Archives: Hair Cloning

 A very interesting article that explores the difference between hair rejuvenation and hair cloning (or hair multiplication) was published yesterday.
 The interview itself took place “a little while ago”.

 The article author interviewed Dr. Bessam Farjo (highly optimistic), Dr. Sara Wasserbauer (optimistic) and Dr. Antonella Tosti (more cautious).
-Both Dr. Farjo and Dr. Wasserbauer are associated with HairClone (UK), who I have covered on this blog since 2016.
-This company is scheduled to begin its “cell expansion services” in 2022.
+Both Dr. Farjo and Dr. Wasserbauer are associated with HairClone (UK), a company that I have covered on this blog since 2016.
+Currently, HairClone is only banking your hair follicles for future cell cloning.
+They aim to begin “cell expansion services” in 2022.

 Hair Rejuvenation of Dermal Papilla Cells versus Hair Cloning